LawlietOG/rachna-architecture-diagram-editor/README.md

 ## How to Use

+The canvas loads with a sample diagram.
+Click **⌀ Clear** to start with a blank canvas.

 1. Click **+ Box** to add a component
 2. **Drag** to move, click then drag the blue corner to resize
 3. Switch to **→ Connect** mode, click source then target to draw an arrow